 Day 9 Natchez - New Orleans

 After visiting the palatial Greek Revival residence, Stanton Hall, we cross into Louisiana towards New Orleans - taking a shortcut over the spectacular Lake Pontchartrain Causeway, one of the world’s longest overwater bridges.
-The afternoon in New Orleans is completely yours.
 Eating, drinking and laughing - New Orleans puts a real emphasis on the best things in life, which is one of the reasons it’s such a popular destination.
 As the hometown of jazz, it’s a worthy stop on our itinerary, and you’ll have the afternoon to explore as you please.

 Day 10 New Orleans

 Breakfast time in New Orleans means coffee and beignets.
 These sugar-dusted square doughnuts are served piping hot - and they’re bite-sized, so you can definitely justify more than one.
 Perhaps start your two free days at Café du Monde - renowned for serving some of the best beignets in the city (you can thank us later).
 Explore the French Quarter, where the colourful mix of culture and lively bohemian atmosphere is too easy to fall in love with.
-On the evening of day 10, you’ll have the option to cruise, dine and enjoy a live jazz band aboard The Natchez Steamboat, as it bobs along the Mississippi River.
+Or head for a wander down vibrant Bourbon Street for bright neon lights and toe-tapping tunes.
+This evening, you’ll have the option to cruise, dine and enjoy a live jazz band aboard The Natchez Steamboat, as it’s huge paddlewheel takes you along the Mississippi River.

 Day 11 New Orleans

-Another day in at leisure to explore New Orleans.
+Another day at leisure to explore New Orleans.

 Day 12 Monroeville - Montgomery